walkerlj0/example-webui/README.md

 To test out Locally
 1. Clone the repo
 2. Switch into the root directory and run `npm install`
-3. Serve the site locally by running `npm start`
+3. Serve the site with [http-server](https://github.com/http-party/http-server)
-4. Open a browser and type `localhost:3000` in the URL field
+**Option 1**- Run the site with npx using the command `npx http-server` once the server is running, you should be able to find the site by typing `localhost:8080`

+**Option 2**- install http-server locally using `npm install http-server`.
+Now http-server is installed globally, and you can serve the website from the root directory by running `http-server` once the server is running, you should be able to find the site by typing `localhost:8080`

 See the Tutorial on [Hosting Static Websites with Distributed Press](https://www.notion.so/Distributed-Press-Website-Setup-a6ff9f3860364de0a8754532b00530c5) to see how this site was set up